Course Organiser

 Teaching Objectives

-Practical experiments are held on Mondays or Fridays from 2 to 5 pm, they are designed to support and reinforce the lectures and provide an introduction to the experimental basis of the subject.
+Practical experiments are held on Thursdays or Fridays from 2 to 5 pm, they are designed to support and reinforce the lectures and provide an introduction to the experimental basis of the subject.

 How much you get out of the practical course will depend chiefly on the amount of effort you are prepared to put into it.
 In the practicals you are expected to display a small degree of manual dexterity, but more importantly you are asked to think.